itsnehagarg/GitHubActionsProject/README.md

 3. Select the Architecture.
 4. Token will be there. keep it secure
 5. Run all the commands.
+6. Go to your github actions file: .github/workflows/githubactions.yaml
+7. Change the runs-on: self-hosted
+8.

 ## Interview questions